-Like User 232, the SIP tab for the User 234 is configured with a SIP Name and Contact specifying the user's Verizon Business DID number using the Verizon IP Trunk Service, as detailed in [VZBIPT-IPO81SBC].
+Like the user with extension 232, the SIP tab for the user with extension 234 is configured with a SIP Name and Contact specifying the user's Verizon Business DID number using the Verizon Business IP Trunk service, as detailed in [VZBIPT-IPO81].

-The following screen shows the Voicemail tab for User 234.
-The Voicemail On box is checked and a voicemail password can be configured using the Voicemail Code and Confirm Voicemail Code parameters.
-In the verification of these Application Notes, incoming calls from the Verizon Business IP Contact Center service to this user/agent were redirected to Voicemail Pro after no answer.
+On box is checked, and a voicemail password can be configured using the Voicemail Code and Confirm Voicemail Code parameters.
+In the verification of these Application Notes, incoming calls from the Verizon Business IP Contact Center service to this user were redirected to Voicemail Pro after no answer.
 Voicemail messages were recorded and retrieved successfully.
-Voice mail navigation and retrieval were performed locally and from PSTN telephones using the IP Contact Center toll-free numbers, to test DTMF using RFC 2833, and to test assignment of a Verizon-provided toll free number to the "Voicemail Collect" feature (e.g., via the 17 short code shown in Section 5.6).
+Voice mail navigation and retrieval were performed locally and from PSTN telephones using the Verizon Business IPCC toll-free numbers, to test DTMF using RFC 2833, and to test assignment of a Verizon-provided toll free number to the "Voicemail Collect" feature (e.g., via the 17 short code shown in Section 5.6).